Mombasa Camping Safari

 Mombasa – Tsavo West N/P

-A representative from goshawk tours will meet you at your hotel or pick you up from the airport and after briefing you he or she will introduced you to your safari guide and other members of the tour.
+A representative from goshawk tours will meet you at your hotel or pick you up from the airport and after briefing you he or she will introduced you to your safari guide and other members undertaking the Mombasa camping safari.
 You will be driven to Tsavo West breakfast en route arriving camp in time for lunch.

 You will be assisted to pitch tent while the cook prepares lunch.
 Spend the afternoon at leisure and later go for the evening game drive.
 Tsavo west which is also known as “Land of lava, Man eaters & Springs”is famous for the man eating lions that preyed on workers building the railway line to Uganda.

 Tsavo is equivalent in size to Israel covering 4% of Kenya land mass.
 Mzima springs a wet land is so lush and green and serves as a water tower that gushes out 450 million litres of clean water every day.
 The walk around the banks springs of mzima offers the opportunity to marvel at schools of hippos lazing around.

 The observation Chamber sank below the waters enable tourist to view marine life.
 The game drive includes visit to the shetani lava flow and the five sister hills.
 Dinner and overnight at the campsite.